Does my Cane Corso have separation anxiety?

 What causes separation anxiety?

 Many things can cause this behavior, especially for Cane Corsos.
 Unlike many other dog breeds, Cane Corsos are incredibly connected with their owner.
-While most dogs are independent and don't have any issue if left them alone, Cane Corso is different.
+While most dogs are independent and don’t have any issues if left alone, Cane Corso is different.
 He wants to spend every hour near his owner.
 Also, these dogs have an incredible sense of things around them and routine.
-Yeah, you heard it right; your dog can be sad if your parrot dies.
-The trigger for anxiety could be changing your working hour.
-If you start leaving when your Italian Mastiff didn't use it, he will know it.
+You heard it right; your dog can be sad if your parrot dies.
+The trigger for anxiety could be changing your working hours.
+He will know if you start leaving when your Italian Mastiff doesn’t use it.

 Separation anxiety behavior is produced by panic.